 A chameleonic British performer who morphed from anarchic sitcom hippie to a commanding, award-winning presence on the West End stage.

-Nigel Planer is far more than the perpetually puzzled Neil from 'The Young Ones.'
-That defining role as the woolly-hatted hippie roommate launched him into public consciousness, but Planer used that platform to build a remarkably diverse career.
-He is, at heart, a stage creature.
-His early work in the original London cast of 'Evita' hinted at his musical talents, which later flourished in long runs in 'Chicago,' 'Wicked,' and 'We Will Rock You.'
-Planer possesses a rare duality: he can deliver sublime comic pathos one moment and towering theatrical gravitas the next, as seen in his acclaimed performance in 'Art' or his narration of the macabre 'Grizzly Tales for Gruesome Kids.'
-His BRIT Award for the 'Young Ones' theme is a quirky footnote to a serious and sustained body of work across comedy, drama, and song.
+Nigel Planer played Neil, the woolly-hatted hippie roommate on 'The Young Ones.'
+That defining role launched him into public consciousness.
+He then built a remarkably diverse career.
+Planer is at heart a stage creature.
+Early work in the original London cast of 'Evita' hinted at his musical talents, which later flourished in long runs in 'Chicago,' 'Wicked,' and 'We Will Rock You.'
+He delivers sublime comic pathos one moment and towering theatrical gravitas the next, as seen in his performance in 'Art' and his narration of 'Grizzly Tales for Gruesome Kids.'
+His BRIT Award for the 'Young Ones' theme remains a quirky footnote to a serious and sustained body of work across comedy, drama, and song.

 1946–1964